22008008/Exno.6-Prompt-Engg/README.md

-# Exno.6 - Prompt Engineering
+# Exno.6 - Development of Python Code Compatible with Multiple AI Tools
-### Register No: 212222040117
+### Register No: 212222220049

 ## Aim:
-Development of Python Code Compatible with Multiple AI Tools
+To develop a Python Code Compatible with Multiple AI Tools

 ---